Stochastic Utilities With a Given Optimal Portfolio : Approach by Stochastic Flows: New approach by stochastic flows.

 Which proves the consistency with the class-test $\GX$.
 Existence and uniqueness of optimal is a simple consequence of $X^*$-admissibility and strict concavity of $U$, so that we may deduce that $U$ is an $\GX$-consistent stochastic utility with $X^*$ as optimal portfolio.
-Note that (\ref{deftuG}) holds from definition of $U$ and that optimal dual process is given by $U_{x}(t,X^*_t(s,\eta))/U_x(s,\eta)$ which is equal to one by construction. \end{proof} \begin{req} Let us note that, if the process $X_t(s,x)$ defined by
+On the other hand, the optimal dual process is given by $U_{x}(t,X^*_t(\tau,\eta))/U_x(\tau,\eta)$ which is equal to one by construction.
+Finally, identity \eqref{deftuG} directly follow from the conjugacy relation $\tU_y(t,y)=-(U_x)^{-1}(t,y)$. \end{proof} \begin{req} Let us note in passing that, if the processes $X_t(s,x)$ defined by

-are admissible wealth-test, then we can replace $\eta$ in the previous two Lemmas, simply, by $x$.
+are admissible test-process, then we can replace $\eta$ in the previous two Lemmas, simply, by $x$.
 There is no modifications to be brought in proofs.
-In other words, if we can start at any time $s$ from any $x\in \R_+$ then, replacing $X_t(s,\eta)$ by $X_t(s,x)$ and $X^*_t(s,\eta)$ by $X^*(s,x)$, Lemmas \ref{lemma1} and \ref{lemma2} still valid. \end{req}
+In other words, if we can start at any time $s$ from any $x\in \R_+$ then, replacing $X_t(\tau,\eta)$ by $X_t(\tau,x)$ and $X^*_t(\tau,\eta)$ by $X^*(\tau,x)$, Lemmas \ref{lemma1} and \ref{lemma2} still valid.
+But note that this assumption suggest that any $x\in \R$ is $\tau$-attainable for any stopping time $\tau$, which is a strong assumption. \\ Clearly, we do not make this hypothesis, which in some ways complicate our study and that of \cite{MRADNEK01}.
+But on the other hand, in order to overcome some difficulties the technique of stochastic change of variables is a powerful alternative for such problems. \end{req}

+\paragraph*{Application: Change of Numeraire} It is obvious that the above theorem shows the existence of consistent utilities and completely characterizes a large class of these random fields.
+This on one side, but on the other side this result accurately explains the structure of these utilities and establishes the link between these random fields and the associated optimal processes, which is certainly true in the classical portfolio optimization by utility criterion.
+This message is clearer by applying the change of numeraire $1/\bar{Y}$, the following theorem rewrites as follows

+\begin{theo} Let $\bar{X}^*_t(x)$ be a test-process in $\GX^{\bar{Y}}$ assumed to be {\bf martingale} and strictly increasing with respect to the initial condition.
+Denote by $\bar{\X}(t,z)$ its inverse flow.
+Then for any martingale $M$ and any utility function $u$ such that $u_x(\bar{\X}(t,z))$ is locally integrable near $z=0$, the stochastic process $U$ defined by

+is an $\GX^{\bar{Y}}$-consistent stochastic utility.
+The associated optimal benchmark process is $\bar{X}^*$ and the optimal dual process is constant $\bar{Y}^*(y)=y$.
+Further, the convex conjugate of $U$ denoted by $\tU$, is given by